 You need to back a number of improvement activities that will help your IT service desk to better serve your organization in what’s being called the post-COVID-19 “new normal,” but what should you do?
 Of course, some people will do what they’ve always done – thinking that a new IT service management (ITSM) tool holds all the answers.
 Others will be looking at everything that has changed during and post-crisis – and will focus on these aspects, conveniently forgetting all the potential IT service desk improvements that have slowly been stacking up over the last half-decade or so.
-For me, however, the answer has to be a focus on a blend of both the new and the not-so-new (I didn’t want to call it “the old”), and only then is it time to see if there’s a need for ITSM tool change.
+For me, however, the answer to IT service desk success has to be a focus on a blend of both the new and the not-so-new (I didn’t want to call it “the old”), and only then is it time to see if there’s a need for ITSM tool change.

 1. Finally, nail down your IT service desk’s “reason for being”